At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 Try this delicious alternative to fruit juice: treat yourself to a tropical smoothie

+The best fruit juice, is the juicy piece of whole fruit you bite into!
 If you must drink fruit juice, make sure you check the label and choose a product with no added sugar.
 Juice should not contain artificial sweeteners either.
+Here are some tips to help make your juice a bit healthier, if you’ve got a craving you just can’t beat:

 Is juicing your own fruit better?